Altinity/clickhouse-regression/alter/table/requirements/replace_partition_requirements.md

 ## Prohibited Actions

-### Order and Partition
+### Using Order By and Partition By When Moving Partitions Between Tables

 #### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Prohibited.OrderAndPartition
 version: 1.0

 [ClickHouse] SHALL output an error when executing `ORDER BY` or `PARTITION BY` with the `REPLACE PARTITION` clause.

-### Merges
+### Staring New Merges With Ongoing Replace Partition

 #### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Prohibited.Merges
 version: 1.0

 [ClickHouse] SHALL output an error when trying to run any merges before the executed `REPLACE PARTITION` is finished.

-### Mutations
+### Staring New Mutations With Ongoing Replace Partition

 #### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Prohibited.Mutations
 version: 1.0

 [ClickHouse] SHALL output an error when trying to run any mutations before the executed `REPLACE PARTITION` is finished.

-## Moving Partitions Between Replicas

-### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Move.Between.Replicas
-version: 1.0

-[ClickHouse] SHALL support using `REPLACE PARTITION` to move partitions between replicas for tables with `ReplicatedMergeTree` engine.

-## Moving Partitions Between Shards

-### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Move.Between.Shards
-version: 1.0

-[ClickHouse] SHALL support using `REPLACE PARTITION` to move partitions between shards for tables with `DistributedTable` engine.

 ## Moving Partitions During Ongoing Merges and Mutations